-It is the fundamental right of consumers to comment and complain about the service they have received.
-In recognition of this right ARAS is committed to giving complaints a high priority and responding efficiently, fairly and promptly.
+It is the fundamental right of consumers of the services of the Aged Rights Advocacy Service (ARAS) to compliment, comment and complain about the service they have received.
+ARAS welcomes all feedback.

 ARAS is committed to continually improving the quality of its service and to being open and responsive to any complaints from consumers, their supporters or by members of the wider community.

 Consumer feedback provides valuable information on what areas need to be changed and improved.
 ARAS will at all times seek an outcome to a complaint which is satisfactory to all parties and commit to improve its performance when relevant.

 ARAS aims to resolve any complaint within 30 days.

 If you are unhappy with any aspect of our service we encourage you to raise the issue with us.
 In the first instance, your complaint will be handled by the Advocacy Operations Manager.

 ARAS will assist you to access an interpreter at no cost to you and support your wish to be assisted by an advocate of your choice (e.g. family, friend, carer).